lukahhcm/lukahhcm.github.io/_pages/about.md

 ---
 permalink: /
-title: "🧐 About Me"
+title: "Yuchen Huang"
-excerpt: "🧐 About Me"
+excerpt: "Ph.D. student in Computer Science and Engineering at HKUST, focusing on AI/NLP research"
 author_profile: true
 redirect_from:
   - /about/